 6.3 The Agency cannot guarantee that the Candidate will complete his or her proposed length of Engagement.

-6.4 The Agency fees are non-refundable.
-Should the Candidate leave the employment within 8 weeks of commencement of a permanent Placement or within 2 days of a temporary or maternity nurse Placement the Agency will offer 1 replacement Candidate free of charge.
+6.4 The Agency Fees are non-refundable.
+Should the Candidate leave the employment within 8 weeks of Commencement Date of a permanent Engagement or within 2 days of a temporary or maternity nurse Engagement the Agency will offer 1 replacement Candidate free of charge.
 The Agency shall provide the Client with up to 3 candidate profiles for free replacement.
 Such profiles will be selected by reference to the Client’s original job specification and will be provided as promptly as possible.
 The agency accepts no liability and is not obliged to offer a replacement or any refund if the Client finds the candidates unacceptable and does not want to engage any of the potential Candidates.
-If for any reason the Client changes the terms and conditions of the original job specification and what was outlined in the employment contract, and a candidate resigns for this reason, no refund or replacement is given (i.e. reducing or adding hours, changing the job description, failing to pay National Insurance or any other associated employer’s taxes, or changing the designated days).
+If for any reason the Client changes the original job specification or the terms of what was outlined in the contract of employment, and a candidate resigns for this reason, no refund or replacement is given (i.e. reducing or adding hours, changing the job description, failing to pay National Insurance or any other associated employer’s taxes, or changing the designated days).

 6.5 In the event that the Agency puts forward a Candidate (or Candidates) that it considers to be suitable by reference to the Client’s original job specification and the Client unreasonably fails to offer the Candidate a position on the same terms as the previous Candidate’s terms, then the Agency shall be under no further obligation to offer further replacements.

 6.6 If the Client finds the Candidate unsuitable yet retains the Candidate in their employ the Client is liable to pay the full Agency fee and the Agency will offer no refund.